On the Longest Spanning Tree with Neighborhoods: Approximation Algorithms

-As shown above a constant approximation ratio better than $1/2$ can be obtained if $x$ or $y$ is sufficiently large.
-In the complementary case (both $x$ and $y$ are small), an upper bound of $cn$, for some constant $c<1$, on the length of $T_\textrm{OPT}$ can be derived.
-We continue with the technical details.
+We have thus shown that a constant approximation ratio better than $0.511$ can be obtained if $x$ or $y$ is sufficiently large.
+In the complementary case, \ie, both $x$ and $y$ are small, we apply the following algorithm.

+\paragraph{{\tt Algorithm A2}.} The algorithm computes two candidate solutions $T_1$ and $T_2$ and returns the best of the two.
+The setting is the same as in Subsection~\ref{ssec:a1}.
+In particular, it is assumed that $x \in [0,0.2]$ and $y \in [-1,0.2]$ (outside this range, the approximation ratio exceeds $0.519$).

-\paragraph{Algorithm \textbf{A2}.} The algorithm computes one or two candidate solutions.
-The first candidate solution $T_1$ for the spanning tree is only relevant for the range $y \geq 0$ (if $y<0$ its length could be smaller than $n/2$).
-Assume that one of the regions, say, $X_1$ achieves a diameter pair: $a_1,b_1 \in X_1$.
-Choose an arbitrary point in every other region and connect it to $a_1$ and $b_1$.
+The first candidate solution $T_1$ for the spanning tree is only relevant for the range $y \geq 0$ (if $y<0$ its length could be smaller than $(n-1)/2$ and $T_1$ will be ignored).
+Suppose that a monochromatic diameter pair in $V$ is achieved by a pair $a_1,b_1 \in X$.
+Recall that $|a_1b_1|=1+y$.
+Choose an arbitrary point in every other neighborhood and connect it to $a_1$ and $b_1$.
 Let $T_1$ be the longer of the two stars centered at $a_1$ and $b_1$.
-As such,

-The second candidate solution $T_2$ for the spanning tree connects each of the regions contained in $\omega$ with either $a$ or $b$ at a cost of at least $1/2$ (based on the fact that $\max\{|a p_i|, |b p_i|\} \geq |ab|/2=1/2$).
-For each region $X_i$, $i \geq 3$, select the vertex of $X_i$ that is farthest from $o$ and connect it with $a$ or $b$, whichever yields the longer connection.
+The second candidate solution $T_2$ for the spanning tree connects each of the neighborhoods contained in $\omega$ with either $a$ or $b$ at a cost of at least $1/2$ (based on the fact that $\max\{|a p_i|, |b p_i|\} \geq |ab|/2=1/2$).
+For each neighborhood $X_i$, $i \geq 3$, select the vertex of $X_i$ that is farthest from $o$ and connect it with $a$ or $b$, whichever yields the longer connection.
 As such, if $X_i$ is not contained in $\omega$, the connection length is at least $\sqrt{\frac14 +x^2}$.
 Finally add the unit segment $ab$.
-Then,